mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Part 1.
 Programming the Argon to behave as a BLE peripheral device and installing LightBlue to behave as a BLE central device

-0. Notice that the Argon's antennae can be plugged into a Wi-fi connection or a BLE connection.
+0. Notice that the Argon's antennae can be plugged into a Wi-Fi connection or a BLE connection.
 Both are available on the Argon.
+In my work, I found that I was able leave the antennae connected to Wi-Fi only.

 1. Study the following BLE peripheral code and flash it to your Argon.